lucasobx/fedora-niri/README.md

 > [!NOTE]
 > - Run the script as a regular user (not root), `sudo` is invoked internally when needed.
 > - Most pre-installed GNOME apps are removed to keep the system minimal, including `GNOME Software`.
 Manage Flatpaks with `Bazaar`, installed by default.
+> - Firefox is removed at the end of setup. `Zen Browser` is installed as the default browser instead.

 ---